JMPerez/jmperez.github.com/_posts/2009-06-27-jpegoptim-optimize-jpg-page-speed.md

 You may have wondered how to optimize your images.
 First, check if there is room for improvement.
 For that I will be using [Google Page Speed](http://developers.google.com/speed/pagespeed), which offers several tools for analyzing your site.
 One of them is a handy [online analyzer](http://developers.google.com/speed/pagespeed/insights/).
 Type there the name of your site and click to analyze it.

 I like the 'Optimize images' section.
-It telles you what resources can be optimized and how much traffic you can save, both in the mobile version of your site and the one served for desktop:
+It tells you what resources can be optimized and how much traffic you can save, both in the mobile version of your site and the one served for desktop:
 [![Analyzing a site using Google PageSpeed Insights online]({{ site.url }}/assets/images/posts/google-pagespeed-insights-report-thumb.jpg)]({{ site.url }}/assets/images/posts/google-pagespeed-insights-report.png)
 _Analyzing the analyzer: Here you can see the 'Optimize images' section for the Google PageSpeed Insights page.
 Notice the it reports the optimizable images and how much size you can save._